Philosophy research explores effective altruism, a social movement which encourages us to do the most good we can with the money and time available.

 A newly discovered type of bacterial binding suggests it may be possible to prevent dangerous bacteria from latching onto human cells.

 Dr Sabine Hyland’s research has yielded new insight into the history and culture of the Chanka people of Peru.

-Each summer, as part of Project Zambia and the Wallace Group IDEALS project, staff and students from the University travel to Zambia to undertake sports coaching, teaching and development work.
+Each summer, as part of Project Zambia and the Wallace Group IDEALS project, staff and students from the University travel to Zambia.

-Does beauty equal brains?
-According to a series of psychological studies led by Dr Sean Talamas, we are biased to think attractive people ar
+According to a series of psychological studies led by Dr Sean Talamas, we are biased to think attractive people are more intelligent.

-Creative writers and Chinese speakers from across the University were invited to attend a series of workshops exploring classic Chinese poet
+Creative writers and Chinese speakers from across the University attended a series of workshops exploring classic Chinese poetry.